Nikhil-Prabhat/HospitalManagement/README.md

 http://hm-frontend-deploy.s3-website.ap-south-1.amazonaws.com

 ## Improvements
-There are a lot of scopes for improvements here which I am planning to work on :
+There are a lot of scopes of improvements here which I am planning to work on next:

 - Automate the  manual tasks performed by ADMIN.
 - Persist the patient claim detail as well after the payment is done.